verrazzano/docs/content/en/docs/uninstall/backup/argocd.md

 The preceding example backs up the Argo CD components:
 - The `defaultVolumesToRestic` is set to `false` so that Velero ignores the associated PVCs.
 - If the deployed applications refer to a database or persistent volumes, then you need to manually create a backup.

-After the backup is processed, you can see the hook logs using the `velero backup logs` command.
-Additionally, the hook logs are stored under the `/tmp` folder in the pod.

 <details>
   <summary>Argo CD backup logs</summary></summary>